Admission Requirements (DPT)

 The interview day will last approximately 4-5 hours and be comprised of the following activities:

-- Meet and greet with School/Program faculty
+- Meet and greet with School faculty

-- Individual/group interview with program faculty
+- Individual/group interview with School faculty

-- Mock Team-based or Problem-based learning activity with assessment.
+- Mock Team-based or Problem-based learning activity.

 - Campus tour with current Kean University students